27 October, 2020 at 7pm on Zoom

 “If you want to cause an argument, be hated, outcast or despised, then do one thing, just one simple thing.
 Tell the truth.”– Wezi Mhura

-The event will happen at 7pm on 27 October.
+The event happened at 7pm on 27 October.

 If you would like to support us in creating even better content, please consider joining or supporting our Amps Community.